ucsb-cs56/ucsb-cs56.github.io/_topics/jekyll.md

 layout: default
 ---

 # Jekyll

 Jekyll is a software package that can be used in conjunction with github.com to publish web pages easily.

+The web site you are looking at now is created via Jekyll.

+More information about Jekyll is available at this page: <https://pconrad-webapps.github.io/topics/jekyll>

 * Content is authored in markdown, and kept in github.com repositories.
 * Content is published automatically to a site with the url ____.github.io every time you push changes to your repo.